In this article, you will learn about the most important concepts and terminology for distributed tracing in Dynatrace.

 A span is a record of an interaction between a request and a service, triggered by the activity of a request moving through and across multiple services.
 Spans collect information in the form of attributes, including the name, start and end timestamps, a list of attributes as key/value pairs, the parent's span identifier, and the span kind.

-When the activity— parent span—is completed, the next activity passes to its child span.
-A span without a parent span is called a root span and indicates the start of a trace.
+Within a trace, when the activity— parent span—is completed, the next activity passes to its child span.
+A span without a parent span is called a trace root span and indicates the start of a trace.

 Learn more about span semantic fields.